 0 min read

-What are DMARC, DKIM, SPF and BIMI records?
+What are DMARC, DKIM, SPF, and BIMI records?

-DMARC, DKIM, SPF and BIMI are different types of email security protocols that can be added to the DNS.
+DMARC, DKIM, SPF, and BIMI are different types of email security protocols that can be added to the DNS.
 Their deployment will improve various parts of your email security.
 Out of these, DMARC is arguably the most important one in current times.
 However, it is important to have all of these records configured well in order to maximize your domain’s security.
-You can read more about these different records and what exactly they do in this detailed guide on DMARC, DKIM, SPF and BIMI.
+You can read more about these different records and what exactly they do in this detailed guide on DMARC, DKIM, SPF, and BIMI.

 What is EasyDMARC?

-EasyDMARC is a tool that makes deploying DMARC, SPF, DKIM and BIMI records seamless and easy.
+EasyDMARC is a tool that makes deploying DMARC, SPF, DKIM, and BIMI records seamless and easy.
 The tool provides you with an easy-to-use control panel, through which you can edit all settings – without any technical knowledge and without having to edit anything in the DNS yourself.
 Moreover, EasyDMARC automatically provides you with useful data about outgoing email flows from your domain, including the servers that they come from.
 This data will give you valuable insights to further improve your email security and outgoing email strategies.
-You can learn more about what EasyDMARC can tangibly help you with in this case study.
+You can learn more about what EasyDMARC can tangibly help you with through this case study.